kenanb/kenanb-blog/_posts/2024-01-09-c-assembly-interop.md

 These functions are verbatim copied from Chandler Carruth's [CppCon 2015 talk "Tuning C++: Benchmarks, and CPUs, and Compilers!
 Oh My!"][cppcon-2015-carruth-benchmark]. (**I highly recommend watching this!**)

 They are basically used to prevent compiler optimizations from messing with the benchmarking attempt.
 Chandler describes it in detail in the talk.
-Here are some other explanations I found on StackOverflow regarding this, and another related pattern: [ Link 1 ][so-answer-0], [ Link 2 ][so-answer-1], [ Link 3 ][so-answer-2].
+Here are some other explanations I found on StackOverflow regarding this, and another related pattern: [ Link 0 ][so-answer-0], [ Link 1 ][so-answer-1], [ Link 2 ][so-answer-2], [ Link 3 ][so-answer-3].

 OK, back to resources.
 The online documentation on the topic of inline assembly seems pretty good.